VeePN Blog VeePN Blog

 2. Downloading programs that were originally intended to display ads.
 Certain programs may already have ad modules in them.
 To do this, you need to uncheck the browser add-ons that you automatically want to install.
 Before confirming your actions, carefully study the installation parameters.

-3. Lack of antivirus and new Windows programs.
-Of course, having an antivirus, you cannot be protected from all threats, but most of you still will not touch.
+3. Lack of antivirus scanners and new Windows programs.
+Of course, having an antivirus software, you cannot be protected from all threats, but most of you still will not touch.
 But do not forget about the timely updating of protection programs and the operating system.

 Scanning takes place in real-time.
 The user can observe the process himself, not just send the file and wait for the result for several hours or days.
 This is made possible thanks to the so-called dynamic and static verification tools running in the search giant’s cloud.
-According to Chrome developers, their effectiveness has been proven by numerous studies, and therefore you can safely rely on them when checking software for malicious scripts and functionality.
+According to Chrome developers, their effectiveness has been proven by numerous studies, and therefore you can safely rely on them when checking for harmful software.

 The update, which includes scanning files for viruses, is distributed by applying the necessary changes to Google servers.
 Therefore, you do not have to download and install any updates manually.
 If the innovation is not yet available to you, most likely, your turn has not reached you, and you need to wait.
 This is a common practice for Google – it deliberately limits patches’ availability to a narrow audience of users to withdraw them if there are any problems.